 SEO Copywriting: Using Latent Semantic Indexing

-LSI copywriting (latent semantic indexing) — is a text writing technique that convinces search engines of the usefulness of the material for the reader.
-To do this, the text should reveal in detail the topic being raised, using keywords with their synonyms.
-Such content is as relevant as possible for visitors, so Google raise it to the first pages of search results.
+LSI copywriting (or latent semantic indexing) is a text writing technique that emphasizes the relevance and usefulness of the material for readers, as well as search engines.
+To achieve this, the text should thoroughly explore the topic at hand, using keywords and their synonyms.
+By doing so, the resulting content is more relevant and useful for visitors, which can improve its ranking on search engine results pages.

-In the past, standard SEO texts suffered from unnatural word order and clumsily inserted key phrases.
-The content was attractive to search algorithms, but not to humans.
-In this regard, Google and Yandex have developed algorithms that are focused on finding texts by meaning: using natural language and containing logical connotations of the main keywords.
+In the past, traditional SEO texts often suffered from unnatural word order and awkwardly inserted key phrases.
+While these texts were attractive to search algorithms, they often lacked appeal for human readers.
+To address this issue, Google and other search engines have developed algorithms that prioritize finding texts that use natural language and contain logical connotations of the main keywords.

-- SEO — «Many people wondered: where to inexpensively buy HP printer?».
-A direct match of the keywords to a popular query (inexpensively buy HP printer), which has become an inappropriate inversion in the sentence.
+- Traditional SEO: «Many people wondered: where to inexpensively buy HP printer?« The sentence includes a direct match of keywords to a popular query («inexpensively buy HP printer»), which results in an awkward sentence structure.

-- LSI — «You can buy an HP printer from us at a bargain price».
-Emphasis on the meaning of the request instead of clumsy copying of «keys».
-The sentence looks more natural and is better perceived by the reader.
+- LSI: «You can buy an HP printer from us at a bargain price.» This sentence emphasizes the meaning of the request rather than clumsy copying of keywords.
+As a result, the sentence is more natural and better perceived by the reader.